kinuskia/HMC-Fitter/README.md

 In the following, I would like to explain briefly how the methods of the Hybrid Monte Carlo (HMC) class are used to find the global minimum of a function.
 They are defined in the folder "auxiliary_files".
 For this project, I wrote some useful classes to deal with Euklidian vectors and matrices.
 Especially the vector class is broadly used throughout this project.
 It is inherited from the C++ STL vector class.
-One initializes a vector with 14 double entries as follows:
+For instance, one initializes a vector with 14 double entries as follows:
 	Vector<double> q(14);